-Top up your credit using the self-service ticket machines at any of our stations within the London Travelcard area, also stations between Merstham and Gatwick Airport and Epsom.
-You can also top up at Underground stations and various shops across London, as well as online at the TfL website where you can also set an automatic top-up.
+Top up your balance at any self-service ticket machine at our stations within the London zonal area, as well as stations between Merstham and Gatwick Airport and Epsom.
+You can also top up at London Underground, London Overground and TfL Rail stations and many newsagents across London, or use the TfL Oyster and contactless app as well as online at the TfL website.

 Oyster PAYG to Gatwick Airport, and Epsom

 PAYG is also available at the following Southern stations:

 - Gatwick Airport

 These extensions allow you to use either a contactless card, mobile device or an Oyster card to pay for travel.